armonic/armonic/README.md

 For instance, to activate the webserver run:

-  `armonic-cli-local -v provide-call //WebServer//start`
+  `armocli-local -v provide-call //WebServer//start`

-`armonic-cli-local` tool is used to do basic task such as get informations about lifecycles, call simple provides, etc. For more informations about it, type `armonic-cli-local -h`.
+`armocli-local` tool is used to do basic task such as get informations about lifecycles, call simple provides, etc. For more informations about it, type `armocli-local -h`.

 ### Orchestration